 The Forest of Nisene Marks State Park

 Most visitors come to picnic near Aptos Creek or to hike, jog, or bike on 30 miles of trails in rugged semi-wilderness, rising from sea level to steep coastal mountains of more than 2,600 feet.
-The park also has a trail camp 6 miles from the West Ridge trailhead.
+Check-in at the entrance kiosk for current trail conditions.

 The park’s land has a bittersweet beauty.
 Almost all of today’s redwood forest was cut in a 40-year logging frenzy from 1883 to 1923.
 When the loggers left the Aptos Canyon, the forest began to heal itself; now, the scars grow fainter with each passing year.
 The Forest of Nisene Marks is a monument to forest regeneration and the future — it is a forest in a perpetual state of becoming.